mui/material-ui/docs/src/pages/careers/react-tech-lead-core.md

   - Guide the approach and execution.
   - Guide people in making the right technical decisions themselves over imposing them.
   - Be aware of the current technical landscape and knows where the wind blows.
+- **Nurture community contributions**.
+You will provide guidance and direction to unlock the contributions of the community.
+Your time will often be way better spent doing this than fixing the problems yourself.
 - **Shape the product**.
 You will be laser-focused on the end goal.
 It's not about solving technical challenges but about the problem solved for the users.
 - **Enable quality work**.
 You will:
   - Embody and foster the engineering culture, e.g. rigorousness, push for small single-purpose PRs, encourage peer reviews, create strong feedback loops between decision and outcome.